See our list of the Best Video Management Systems for Higher Education in 2023

 With OTT solutions that enable media companies to monetize their own video content, multiple live broadcasting modules, and several plug-ins for video recording, organizations will find a wide number of feature choices in Kaltura.
 As with any highly customized solution, however, Kaltura customers should have a well-defined long-term plan in place for how they’ll use video, or may risk needing to rebuild significant portions of the platform in order to support future use cases.

-Additionally, the platform doesn’t include built-in integrations for 3rd party learning management systems (LMSs) or video conferencing, which will add complexity to the workflow for organizations planning to use their video platform to create and share more training content.
+The platform does not include built-in integrations for 3rd party learning management systems (LMSs), which will add complexity to the workflow for organizations planning to use their video platform to create and share more training content.
 Finally, Qumu’s video search capabilities are less advanced than other platforms listed here.